-If you want an even prettier and cuter version of the above game, though without the element of moving the baby unicorn around, this Our Warm Unicorn Stacking Game with its own wooden box is just stunning.
-I love the soft pastel colors and the delicate unicorns, with their amazing shapes.
-This does look challenging for small fingers, but claims to be suitable for 3+, and with adult help, could prove an immensely popular game.
-I think you’d want several sets if you were playing this at a party, but it looks so beautiful, I think you could use it as house decoration when it wasn’t being played with.
+This does look challenging even for older players but claims to be suitable for 3+, and with adult help, could prove an immensely popular game.
+I think you’d want several sets if you were playing this at a party, but it looks so fun, I think once you start, is hard to finish

 Sometimes kids want to do more than sit around a board, especially if they’re at a party.
 It can be good to get them moving about, so here are a few amazing unicorn options for those occasions!

-5) Don’t Step In It Game, Unicorn Edition
+#5 Don’t Step In It Game, Unicorn Edition (4+ years old)

 Aim: Try not to step in the unicorn poop!
 Place little “poop piles” on the colorful soft clay on the floor mat.
 By blindfolded take as many steps as the spinner says.